 Open communication is one of the essential ingredients to prevent recurrent episodes of negligence.
-If you discover an issue, why wait to address it when it no longer is fresh in anyone’s mind?
+If you discover an issue, why wait to address it when it is no longer fresh in anyone’s mind?
 Maybe, the tech was not passive-aggressive when he made the error in judgment.
 Instead, perhaps, he did not realize that neglecting to correct the MAs for body weight would cause a problem with the film.
 You must talk directly with him to find out.
 Sometimes confronting the issue head solves the problem permanently.
-Of course, that does not always happen which brings us to the next heading!
+Of course, that does not always happen, which brings us to the next heading!

 Talk To Your Program Director

 Regrettably, you still have not solved the problem by directly talking with the technologist.
-So, who better than to discuss the issue with than the program director?
+So, who better to discuss the issue with than the program director?
 Perhaps, she can guide you to what you should do next.
 Or even better, maybe, she can take care of the entire situation for you.
 Many times this simple action will solve the problem.